 See the MRU Fair Dealing Guidelines for more information on what constitutes a "short excerpt".

-If you are playing music from YouTube, be mindful that you cannot use an infringing copy and you are still limited to playing the short excerpt.
+If you are playing music from YouTube, be mindful that you cannot use an infringing copy.

 The Copyright Act states that only copyright holders have the right to play their copyrighted music in public.
 You are free to play music in your office, or for a small group of friends or co-workers, as this is not considered to be public.

 If you want to use music for non-educational purposes (e.g. as background music at a conference or for your fitness class) a license must be obtained from the copyright collectives SOCAN and, if recorded music is used, Re:Sound.

 MRU retains the responsibility to pay such fees to SOCAN and/or Re:Sound, as the case may be.
 The MRU Copyright Advisor arranges for music licenses for all applicable MRU events, and it is your responsibility as the event co-ordinator to inform the Copyright Advisor when music is being used at your event.
 The Copyright Advisor may ask questions such as:

 This information is necessary for accurate reporting of SOCAN and/or Re:Sound fees.
 Please contact the Copyright Advisor at MRUcopyright@mtroyal.ca for more information on music licensing.